 Motor Trade Liability Insurance

 A claim can be made for a variety of reasons, including poor quality workmanship or an accident involving a customer or a member of the public.
-They may be seeking compensation, or if applicable medical expenses.
+They may be seeking compensation, or possible applicable medical expenses.

 Motor Trade Premises Insurance

 Motor trader premises insurance covers any equipment, buildings and their contents used by the trader and their business in the course of their work.

-- Sales and service indemnity
+Sales and service indemnity

 Number of vehicles covered – someone who trades from home will normally be limited to the number of vehicles covered by their policy.
 Whereas someone who trades from a dedicated business premises may seek out a policy that covers unlimited vehicles as the number of vehicles in their care tends to fluctuate.

 Vehicle coverage for secondary occupations – if you work in the motor trade but have a separate secondary occupation, you can opt to have an additional vehicle included on your policy.

 Demonstration coverage – normally this is limited to third party policies, covering the vehicle when being driven for demonstration purposes only.

 Comparing Policy Features

-Save Money on your Policy
+Save on Your Traders Vehicle Policy

 There are also several steps you can take to help reduce the price of your premium: